davidtchiu/davidtchiu.github.io/teaching/cs261/lab6.AL/index.md

 #### Part II: Generic Typing
 Now our `MyArrayList` now stores unlimited `doubles`, but they are supposed to be able to store any type of object.
 In this section we refactor our `MyArrayList` to accept generic types.

-- First, refactor the `MyList` Interface: Copy and paste the following code directly into your `MyList` interface file, replacing what used to be there.
+- First Copy and paste the following code directly into your `MyList` interface file, replacing what used to be there.
+All references to `double` have been replaced with `E`.

   ```java
    /**